WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### LoxCodeR - Data Science
 This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.

+There are more projects on the [Google Summer of Code](gsoc) page that could be brought into our standard student internship program.